 In 1889, the British Crown granted Cecil Rhodes a charter to establish a mining company giving him the authority to settle a vast area of what is now known as Zimbabwe.
 After obtaining a concession for mineral rights from the local tribal chiefs he began a wide-ranging land grab.
 In 1893, the colonialists attacked and defeated the Ndebele kingdom.
 The land and livestock were taken and redistributed among the white settlers.
 Does this sound familiar?

 In 1930, the ruling elite passed the Land Apportionment Act.
-This act gave the white minority (5 per cent of the population) over fifty percent of the conquered land of Rhodesia.
+This act gave the white minority (five percent of the population) more than 50 percent of the conquered land of Rhodesia.
 Partially as a result of this development, indigenous political resistance to colonial rule began to take form and shape.
 Tensions would continue to rise for decades.

 The Land Reform Politics of Robert Mugabe

 In 1997 Mugabe, in the autocratic tradition of the country, announced a new land reform program redistributing farmland, by force if necessary, to non-white Zimbabweans.
-The international community was outraged at these actions so Mugabe’s government did not press the issue.
-The issue, however, remained important in domestic political calculations, as it was painfully obvious that nearly 70% of the best farmland was owned by 5 per cent of the population.
+The international community was outraged at these actions, so Mugabe’s government did not press the issue.
+The issue, however, remained important in domestic political calculations, as it was painfully obvious that nearly 70 percent of the best farmland was owned by five percent of the population.
 It was a political opportunity to consolidate power not to be overlooked.

 A Lawless Nation